 AI can generate starter activities, worked examples, and discussion prompts.
 A teacher using ChatGPT for lesson planning doesn't spend hours writing materials, instead, they spend 15 minutes refining AI drafts.
 The time saved compounds: an hour per week across a year is 50+ hours of planning time recovered.

 AI gives basic lesson plans if prompts are vague, reducing quality.
-Teachers must define their teaching aims for effective AI use.
-Asking for a "Year 5 fractions lesson" gives poor results.
-Asking for a task that checks if learners grasp equivalence, not quantity, works (Holmes & Tuomi, 2022).
+Teachers must define teaching aims, success criteria and likely misconceptions for effective use.
+Asking for a generic "Year 5 fractions lesson" gives weaker results than asking for a task that checks whether learners understand equivalence rather than simply comparing quantity.

 Sweller's (1988) cognitive load theory supports this.
 AI reduces the burden of creating learning resources.
 This frees up learners' thinking space for lessons.